wallarm/product-documentation/docs/latest/user-guides/events/grouping-sampling.md

 # Grouping and Sampling of Hits

-When [analyzing attacks](check-attack.md), it is important to understand that in Wallarm an [attack](../../glossary-en.md#attack) is a group of [hits](../../glossary-en.md#hit) (grouping) and only unique hits are displayed within the attack (sampling).
-This article describes how attacks are organized for your comfortable analysis by grouping and sampling of hits.
+When [analyzing attacks](check-attack.md), it is important to understand how malicious requests are presented.
+Wallarm uses hit grouping and sampling techniques to simplify the attack list.
+These techniques are explained in this article.

 ## Grouping of hits

-Wallarm groups hits into one attack using two grouping methods:
+Wallarm groups [hits](../../about-wallarm/protecting-against-attacks.md#what-is-attack-and-what-are-attack-components) into one attack using two grouping methods:

 * Basic grouping
 * Grouping of hits by source IP